wuhongyi/PKUCAENDAQ/docs/en/_sources/INSTALL.rst.txt

     - 6.30.06 some bug
     - 6.32.04 some bug

-**The systems tested by this program include Ubuntu20.04/22.04/24.04 Fedora40 Rocky9.
+**The systems tested by this program include Ubuntu20.04/22.04/24.04, Fedora40, Rocky9 and AlmaLinux9.
 Supports compilation of various LINUX operating systems.
 If your operating system compilation does not pass, please contact Hongyi Wu**

 .. code-block:: bash